nii-yamagishilab/project-NN-Pytorch-scripts/project/05-nn-vocoders/README.md

 | - ilpcnet: LPCNet using with a Gaussian distribution on waveform
 |            The difference is that we will predict LPC coefficients from the input
 |            Mel-spectrogram
+|
+| - HiFi-GAN: a HiFi-GAN vocoder adopted from the official implementation
+|
 ```

 Folder and file annotated by '=' will be produced after running the 00_demo.sh.